c-ong/xfly/README.md

 * Single page reload(On demand);
 * Easy way for Query string accessing;

+# Why Xfly?
+* Enhancement that responsiveness for fast
+* State-driven programing(similar Native App)
+* Make your DOMs be Pretty and Clean
+* Reduce the resources request
+* Focus you things, no matter that routing、flow and MORE...

 # Getting started
 **1: Prepare for your playground**